 + Expand All

-No, the UC San Diego nurse-midwives attend births in both the Birth Center and our traditional Labor & Delivery suites at both Jacobs Medical Center in La Jolla and UC San Diego Medical Center in Hillcrest.
+No, the UC San Diego Health nurse-midwives attend births in both the Birth Center and our traditional Labor & Delivery suites at both Jacobs Medical Center in La Jolla and UC San Diego Medical Center in Hillcrest.

 There is always a nurse-midwife available in the hospital at Jacobs Medical Center.
 This may or may not be the nurse-midwife you have been seeing for your prenatal care.
 All of the nurse-midwives provide excellent care with the same philosophy.
-We encourage you to attend our

 No, due to the increased monitoring required to ensure the health of you and your baby, it's safest for you to give birth in Labor & Delivery.
 The nurse-midwives will still provide your care and work with you to have the birthing experience you want.
 Read more about